greenyyilei/LSRE--Yilei-Liu-/completions/Articles.md

 4. Guiding principle

 For the interviewees, no clear process and guidance is a challenge.
-Since without guidance, how to break down requirements is decided by the teams.
+Since without guidance, how to break down requirements are decided by the teams.
 Although no unified process has been welcomed by most of the team, especially the more mature team, some of the young team think the lack of a uniform process will make their transition more difficult.

 For RQ3: How could the breakdown of software requirements influence the adoption of continuous integration?